JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 For supporting `RL Unplugged dataset` I had to learn about `.tfrecord` files, `Protocol Buffers`, `buffered Channels` and julia `multi threading` which was used in a lot of occasions.
 It took some time to grasp all the concepts but the final implementation, however, was based on already existing work in `TFRecord.jl`.

 All of this work wouldn't have been possible without the patient mentoring and vast knowledge of my mentor [Jun Tian](https://github.com/findmyway), who has been pivotal in the design and implementation of the package.
 His massive experience and beautifully written code has provided a lot of inspiration to the making of this package.
 His amicable nature and commitment to the users of the package by providing timely and detailed explanations to any issues or queries related to the package despite his time constraints, has provided a long standing example as a developer and as a person.
-I also thank all the developers of the packages that `RLDatasets.jl` depend upon.
+I also thank all the developers of the packages that `RLDatasets.jl` depends upon.

 ### Implementation details